-An interesting example shows how vertigo can affect children.
+An interesting example shows how spinning sensation can affect children.
 An 8-year-old girl had been experiencing vertigo for 7 days off and on.
 Three different times she felt as if the room was spinning around her or as if she were on a roller coaster.
 In order to find relief, she had to lie down for about 30 minutes.
-Vertigo then resolved itself.
+The condition then resolved itself.
 She did not have an aura, tinnitus, visual changes, diplopia, or hearing loss.
 She was experiencing nausea and trouble walking when the episodes occurred.
 She remained conscious throughout the episodes, and her teacher noticed her eyes were moving abnormally (called nystagmus).
 She was not tired when the episodes occurred, and they usually hit in the morning and afternoon.
 She did well in school.
 Her family history revealed that her mother had a history of vertigo and migraines.
 There was no hearing loss, deafness, or other neurological problems in her family members.
 She had experienced an upper respiratory infection 3 weeks previously.
 She had no chills, cold sores, or other issues.

 After more testing, she was diagnosed with serous otitis media and benign paroxysmal vertigo of childhood.
 Her doctor said that the episodes may intensify or remit.
 He also relayed to her parents that this type of vertigo often precedes the onset of migraines later in life.
 He suggested that she avoid things that aggravate the condition such as teeter-totters, merry-go-rounds, or other games that involve spinning.
-Checking in on her over the next year revealed that she continued having vertigo in the following month but then it resolved on its own.
+Checking in on her over the next year revealed that she continued having the symptom in the following month but then it resolved on its own.
 And she did not develop headaches.

 In this case, vertigo went away without any further intervention.
 However, this is not true in all cases.
 Sometimes a professional may have to be consulted because there is an underlying problem that needs to be addressed.
 A good place to begin is by seeking the care of an upper cervical chiropractor.

-The underlying source of vertigo, even in children, is often due to a misalignment in the bones of the upper cervical spine.
+The underlying source of spinning sensation, even in children, is often due to a misalignment in the bones of the upper cervical spine.
 This can happen due to a blow to the head or neck or a simple trip and fall.
 Some children even have damage due to the birthing process because of the way the neck was turned.
 This can take a few years to develop into vertigo or other health problems.
 The C1 and C2 vertebrae are designed to protect the brainstem from damage.
 But if they move out of alignment, they can actually put the brainstem under stress and cause it to malfunction.
 If the brainstem tells the brain that the body is in motion when it is not, vertigo can ensue.

-To schedule a consultation with Dr. Perkins call 248-478-6203 or just click the button below area
+To schedule a consultation with Dr. Perkins, call 248-780-8864 or just click the button below area.

-if you are outside of the local area you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.
+If you are outside of the local area you can find an Upper Cervical Doctor near you at www.uppercervicalawareness.com.